munificent/craftinginterpreters/book/closures.md

 Right now, if two closures capture the same <span name="indirect">local</span>
 variable, the VM creates a separate Upvalue for each one.
 That breaks that sharing.
-When we move the variable off the heap, if we move into in only one of upvalues, the other will see an orphaned value.
+When we move the variable off the heap, if we move it into only one of the upvalues, the other upvalue will have an orphaned value.

 <aside name="indirect">